North Carolina Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Craven County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Craven County that you need to transfer you would only need to order our forms once for all of your properties in Craven County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Craven County you only need to order once.

 Probate is the legal process of settling a decedent's (deceased person's) estate.
 An administrator is the personal representative appointed by the clerk of superior court to administer a decedent's estate.